eddmann/eddmann.github.io/_posts/2013/2013-12-09-simple-function-driven-development.md

 ## Template

 This simple function allows you to easily parse template files with the provided available variables.
-I have found this to be very useful in splitting-up business logic from complex presentations (separation of concerns) in multiple examples.
+I have found this to be very useful in splitting up business logic from complex presentations (separation of concerns) in multiple examples.
-I have been alittle relaxed with my use of the dreaded 'eval' function but as we are the only ones who will be working with the templates (no user-input), I feel this can be omitted.
+I have been a little relaxed with my use of the dreaded `eval` function, but as we are the only ones who will be working with the templates (no user-input), I feel this can be omitted.

 ```php
 function tmpl($file, $vars = [], $directory = './templates/')